-This manual first presents the models necessary to perform the dose calculations, in the order they are used.
+This manual first presents the models necessary to perform the dose calculations, in the order in which they are used.
 The rest of the document then provides information on using the code and reviewing the results.
 The various radionuclide sources and their associated air emissions are discussed in Chapter 2.
 Chapter 3 covers the atmospheric dispersion of the emitted material downwind.
 Media concentrations (air, ground, plant, and food) at the receptor locations are covered in Chapter 4.
 Potential dose rates are discussed in Chapter 5.
 Program operation and reviewing results are covered in Chapters 6 and 7, respectively.
 References are provided in Chapter 8.
-The appendices provide additional program details (Appendix A); a list of the DCs used by MILDOS-AREA (Appendix B); details on the new meteorological data conversion option (Appendix C); derivation of the resuspension model (Appendix D); some guidance on using GIS data (Appendix E); and input parameter definitions, defaults, and limits (Appendix F).
+The appendices provide additional program details (Appendix A); a list of the DCs used by MILDOS4 (Appendix B); details on the new meteorological data conversion option (Appendix C); derivation of the resuspension model (Appendix D); some guidance on using GIS data (Appendix E); input parameter definitions, defaults, and limits (Appendix F); and variable definitions (Appendix G).